cromachina/fanbox-bot/README.md

 ## Other functionality
 The bot can be configured to periodically purge old users without roles.

 The bot can automatically update the Discord invite and Fanbox post which contains the invite link.
 The link in the Fanbox post should be the last line, which will be replaced with the new link.
+This is currently not implemented for Fantia.

 The bot will log potential access abuse, such as when different users gain access with the same Pixiv ID.
 However, no automated action is taken.